-Consistent with Title IX of the Education Amendments of 1972, GMLSD does not discriminate against students, faculty or staff based on sex in any of its programs or activities, including but not limited to educational programs, employment, and admission.
-Sexual harassment, including sexual violence, is a kind of sex discrimination and is prohibited by Title IX and by the District.
+Consistent with Title IX of the Education Amendments of 1972, GMLSD does not discriminate against students, faculty, or staff based on sex in any of its programs or activities, including but not limited to educational programs, employment, and admission.
+Sexual harassment, including sexual violence, is a kind of sex discrimination prohibited by Title IX and the District.

 The District is committed to responding promptly and effectively when it learns of any form of possible discrimination based on sex.
 The District responds to reports of sexual harassment, including sexual violence, as part of its efforts to stop the harassment and prevent the recurrence of possible sex discrimination.
-An individual who has questions or concerns regarding possible discrimination based on sex should contact a Title IX Resource Coordinators, Matt Cygnor ([email protected]
+An individual with questions or concerns regarding possible discrimination based on sex should contact a Title IX Resource Coordinator, Dr. Jana Alig ([email protected]

 ).
 An individual also may contact the U.S. Department of Education, Office for Civil Rights (“OCR”).